Computer Vision MT25, Homogenous coordinates and homographies

 @Define how the point $(x, y)$ would be represented in homogeneous coordinates.

-@State the affine transformation matrix corresponding to a translation by $\delta _ x$, $\delta _ y$.
+@State the affine transformation matrix corresponding to a translation by $\delta _ x$, $\delta _ y$ in homogeneous coordinates.

-@State the affine transformation matrix corresponding to a uniform scaling by a factor of $s$.
+@State the affine transformation matrix corresponding to a uniform scaling by a factor of $s$ in homogeneous coordinates.

-@State the affine transformation matrix corresponding to horizontal shearing by a factor of $m$.
+@State the affine transformation matrix corresponding to horizontal shearing by a factor of $m$ in homogenous coordinates.

-@State the affine transformation matrix corresponding to vertical shearing by a factor of $m$.
+@State the affine transformation matrix corresponding to vertical shearing by a factor of $m$ in homogenous coordinates.

-@State three properties that all affine transformations preserve.
+@State and @define three properties that all affine transformations preserve.

 Suppose you have an affine transformation matrix